infinum/webpack-asset-pipeline/documentation/rails.md

 end
 ```

-Now, you can keep using rails helpers to get the assets
+You can now use Rails helpers to get the assets, as you normally would.

 ```Ruby
 = image_tag('logo.svg')